Search

 Many cat lovers will insist on petting the cats in their community.
 That’s why cat parks are very popular.
 But remember, taming feral cats makes them susceptible to danger.
 They become easier to capture and they get close to humans who don’t like cats.
 When you tame a feral cat, you make it easier for animal abusers to harm and even kill them.
 If you want to pet cats, please visit an animal shelter.

-Cat haters will insist on getting rid of the community cats even with a TNR agreement in place.
+Cat haters will insist on getting rid of the community cats even with a TNVR agreement in place.
 Aside from being cruel, it is also a waste of time.
 New cats will always replace them, no matter how many times you remove cats.
 The cycle will never end.
 Remember, every community has a Holding Capacity.

 Are you ready to be part of the solution?